Do you want to create a seamless checkout experience in your WooCommerce store and reduce cart abandonment?

 Enable the “PayPal Commerce” option and set up the title and description.

-You can configure different settings on Paypal to show WooCommerce pages, including the Product page, cart page, and checkout page.
+You can configure PayPal settings to show WooCommerce pages, including the Product page, cart page, and checkout page.

-For instance, you can exclusively enable or disable it for the checkout page.
+For instance, you can enable or disable it exclusively on the checkout page.

 For example, on the checkout page, configure settings for the product page and cart page.